 In addition to locking this byte, a connection running recovery also gets an exclusive lock on all other WAL locks except for WAL_READ_LOCK(0).

 There are five separate read locks, numbers 0 through 4.
 Read locks may be either SHARED or EXCLUSIVE.
 Connections obtain a shared lock on one of the read locks bytes while they are within a transaction.
 Connections also obtain an exclusive lock on read locks, one at a time, for the brief moment while they are updating the values of the corresponding read-marks.
 Read locks 1 through 4 are held exclusively when running recovery.

-Each read lock byte corresponds to one of the five 32-bit read-mark integers located in bytes 100 through 119 of the WAL-index header.
+Each read lock byte corresponds to one of the five 32-bit read-mark integers located in bytes 100 through 119 of the WAL-index header, as follows:

 Transition into and out of WAL-mode

 The SQLITE_LOCK_EXCLUSIVE lock must be held by a connection that wants to transition into our out of WAL mode.
 Transitioning into WAL mode is, therefore, just like any other write transaction, since every write transaction in rollback mode requires the SQLITE_LOCK_EXCLUSIVE lock.
 If the database file is already in WAL mode (hence if the desire it to change it back into rollback mode) and if there are two or more connections to the database, then each of these connections will be holding an SQLITE_LOCK_SHARED lock.
 That means that the SQLITE_LOCK_EXCLUSIVE cannot be obtained, and the transition out of WAL mode will not be allowed.
 This prevents one connection from deleting WAL mode out from under another.
 It also means that the only way to move a database from WAL mode into rollback mode is to close all but one connection to the database.